Incompatibility as a resource for programmable quantum instruments: Introduction

 In other words, all the instruments in the family $\{\Lambda_{x_1|x_0}\}_{x_0,x_1}$ sum up to the same channel $\Lambda$.
-Since the non-signaling constraint in Eq.~\eqref{eq:non-signaling} is necessary and sufficient for programmability, we naturally refer to devices satisfying this constraint as \emph{programmable instrument devices (PIDs)}.
+Since the nonsignaling constraint in Eq.~\eqref{eq:nonsignaling} is necessary and sufficient for programmability, we naturally refer to devices satisfying this constraint as \emph{programmable instrument devices (PIDs)}.

 While the quantum output at $t_1$ for a PID is independent of the classical program, the classical output will generally depend on the quantum input at $t_0$ (and certainly also on the classical input at $t_2$).
 Hence under the late-program assumption, the internal quantum memory of the PID might need to store quantum information for an indefinite amount of time until the experimenter chooses to issue a program.
-However, there is a special class of PIDs for which the quantum memory can be perfectly substituted with classical memory.
-These are called \emph{simple PIDs}, and they represent the ``free'' objects in this resource theory.
+However, there is a special class of PIDs for which the quantum memory can be perfectly substituted with a classical memory.
+These are called \emph{simple PIDs}, and they represent the ``free'' objects in the resource theory.
 Remarkably, simple PIDs are precisely those in which the family of instruments being implemented is compatible.
-In contrast, \emph{non-simple PIDs}, i.e., PIDs that are not simple, require an indefinite amount of quantum memory to support full programmability, and they are thus resources, demonstrating incompatibility.
-Of course, indefinite quantum memory is an idealization and hence so is full programmability.
+In contrast, \emph{nonsimple PIDs}, i.e., PIDs that are not simple, require quantum memories with an indefinite lifetime to support full programmability, and thus they are resources, demonstrating incompatibility.
+Of course, an indefinite lifetime of a quantum memory is an idealization and hence so is full programmability.
 In practice, every realizable PID will have a quantum memory with some finite lifetime $\Delta t_\abb{QM}<\infty$.
-To pinpoint the differing demands on quantum memory for programmability, throughout this paper we will assume that every PID satisfies $\Delta t_\abb{D}\approx0$ and that the internal quantum memory of any non-simple PID satisfies $\Delta t_\abb{QM}\gg\Delta t_\abb{D}$, which supports our identification of only simple PIDs as being free.
+To pinpoint the differing demands on quantum memories for programmability, throughout this paper, we may as well assume that every PID satisfies $\Delta t_\abb{D}\approx0$ and that the internal quantum memory of any nonsimple PID satisfies $\Delta t_\abb{QM}\gg\Delta t_\abb{D}$.
+These assumptions are in line with our identification of only simple PIDs as being free.